eslint/eslint/docs/src/rules/camelcase.md

 ## When Not To Use It

 If you have established coding standards using a different naming convention (separating words with underscores), turn this rule off.

-## Version

-This rule was introduced in ESLint 0.0.2.

-## Version

-This rule was introduced in ESLint 0.0.2.